Adelle Stripe: Reception

 In 2017, writing in The Spectator, Andy Miller noted that Stripe's portrayal of Andrea Dunbar in Black Teeth and a Brilliant Smile ‘mixes fiction and biography in a manner that brings to mind the work of the late Gordon Burn. [...]
 The author's voice and Dunbar's mingle to create not just a portrait of an artist — funny, mischievous, reckless and truthful — but also divisions of class, geography and opportunity which continue to shape this country.’ ' The Stage commented that 'Dunbar does not emerge from Stripe's fictionalisation as a victim, but as a clever, unhappy woman who deserved better.'

 Wendy Erskine, who reviewed Ten Thousand Apologies in the Irish Times, said that Stripe ‘is a master at giving real-life novelistic momentum and shape without anything seeming forced or schematic, and she brings sharp perspicacity to every scene.’
 Writing in the Observer, Miranda Sawyer described the book as a 'bleak, funny and compelling biography.[...]
 Stripe is known for her imaginative novel/biography of Andrea Dunbar, and this book, too, though it reads pretty close to the truth, emphasises that “fact has been used to create fiction” and that people remember events differently.'

-Of Base Notes: The Scents of a Life, The Telegraph commented that the book 'is a story of family in all its fractures and complexities.'
-The Guardian noted that the memoir 'provides candid and compelling snapshots of a life, much of which is spent in survival mode.'
-A TLS review compared Stripe's portrayal of her mother to Joyce Chilvers in Alan Bennett's A Private Function, 'transposed to the 1980s.'
+Reviewing Base Notes in The Observer, the critic Chris Power noted that the use of second person, although more common in fiction, is 'an unusual choice for memoir, which typically depends on communication flowing directly from author to reader [...]
+Stripe is really in dialogue with the girl and the young woman she was – simultaneously her most intimate companion and a stranger.'
+The Telegraph, who named it a nonfiction book of the year, commented that the memoir 'is a story of family in all its fractures and complexities.'
+A TLS review compared the author's portrayal of her mother to Joyce Chilvers in Alan Bennett's A Private Function, 'transposed to the 1980s.'